RascalSoftware/RAT/docs/source/chapter1.rst

 In the next section, we will look at an example calculation, in order to introduce the basics of the RAT toolbox.
 Before we proceed, it's useful to keep a couple of things in mind:

-* **Coding language:** It's in Matlab - Well, yes and no!
-The RAT toolbox is written completely in C++ (including calling of custom model scripts), and so in principle can be called from any language.
-So for each case, we have the input classes and scripts (Matlab in our example), which are then parsed into a form that C++ understands (*mex* interface for Matlab).
-The C++ carries out the calculation, and then the reverse happens, where the output from the C++ calculation is converted back to a Matlab format.
-This collection of input classes and routines for communicating between Matlab and the underlying C++ are called the **Matlab API**.
-This manual details the use of the **Matlab API** to use RAT.
-However, the scheme in the figure above could just as easily be for any language.
-So, some Python versions of the *problemDef* classes, along with some interface routines to communicate between Python and C++ would constitute a Python API for this toolbox.
-We are planning to provide four choices of API for RAT: *Matlab, Octave, Python and Java*.
-For the first release, only the **Matlab API** is currently available.

-* **What about different model types?** - There are many possible types of model, and this is done by having more than one version of the *problemDef* class.
+* **Different model types?** - There are many possible types of model, and this is done by having more than one version of the *problemDef* class.
 These are (those in italics not initial release):

     * Standard Problem: Problem types which are well described by a non-polarised beam, with no absorption (i.e., real refractive index only).
     * *Standard Problem with Absorption*